openlifescience-ai/Open-Medical-Reasoning-Tasks/CONTRIBUTING.md

 6. **Create Task File**: In the `tasks/` directory, create a new file named `task-name.md` (use lowercase and hyphens).
 Use the template provided in [tasks/task-template.md](task-template.md).

 7. **Build the Task**: Tasks are stored in JSON, but are contributed in markdown.
-Run `npm run build` to convert the markdown to JSON, and then convert it back.
+Run `run.py` to convert the markdown to JSON, and then convert it back.
 This will ensure that the markdown is correctly formatted, and that the structured data contained within the task has been logged correctly.
 If something about the markdown in your reconstructed file is off, you likely submitted the task incorrectly.

 8. **Commit Your Changes**: Commit your changes with a meaningful commit message.
    ```bash